EvoHull/Tapirs/docs/Setting-up-Tapirs/installation.md

 `conda env create --file workflows/envs/env.yaml`

-If in future you modify the environment file you can always update it with:
+This will take a few minutes to install all the required software and their dpendencies.
+If in future you modify the environment file you can update it with:

 `conda env update -f workflows/envs/env.yaml`